SS Ozama (1881)

-The American steamer Ozama, 1028 tons, was the former British steamer Craigallion, built by Ramage & Ferguson in 1881 at Leith, Scotland.
+The American steamer Ozama, weighing 1028 tons, was the former British steamer Craigallion, built by Ramage & Ferguson in 1881, at Leith, Scotland.
 She had a colorful history, with a mutiny and gunrunning.
-She was shipwrecked twice, the first time in 1885 in the Bahamas, and the last in 1894 on the outer shoal of Cape Romain, South Carolina.
-She was named for the Ozama River in Santo Domingo, Dominican Republic, which was one of her regular ports of call.
+She was shipwrecked twice, the first time in 1885 in the Bahamas, and the second, in 1894 on the outer shoal of Cape Romain, South Carolina.
+She was named after the Ozama River in Santo Domingo, Dominican Republic, which was one of her regular ports of call.

 1884: Towing history

-This steamer was definitely a powerful and well built ship as evidenced by the fact that she was selected and used to tow the Nathan Appleton from New York to Central America, the Nathan Appleton was the second of the great dredges to be used in the construction of the Panama Canal.
+This steamer was definitely a powerful and well-built ship as evidenced by the fact that she was selected and used to tow the Nathan Appleton from New York to Central America, the Nathan Appleton was the second of the great dredges to be used in the construction of the Panama Canal.

 1885: Wrecked in the Bahamas

 The British steamer Craigallion, which was in distress at Watling's Island in April 1885, parted her hawsers, drifted upon the reefs and was wrecked.
 She was afterwards salvaged and towed from Nassau into Norfolk by the American wrecking steamer Resolute.
 Cragallion was described as in "fair condition, and is a very successful piece of wrecking work."
 It was this act of salvage that placed her into American hands.